ValoCookie/osu-Requests/README.md

 A new update, **version 1.0.2.0**, is currently going through Microsoft certification.
 It includes the latest Request History, startup/tray, queue and usability improvements described below.

+If you want the full latest update immediately, you can download the newest build directly from this GitHub page.
+Otherwise, the same update will appear on the Microsoft Store once Microsoft finishes certifying it.

-The GitHub `.exe` may still be available for testing, but it is unsigned.
+The GitHub `.exe` is unsigned.
 Because of that, Windows SmartScreen or Smart App Control may warn about it or block it on some PCs.

 That warning is related to the GitHub build not being signed/reputed; it does not automatically mean Windows found malware.